-If the offered non-sold competitive foods do not meet or exceed the Smart Snacks in School nutrition standards, the following standards shall apply:
+If the offered non-sold competitive foods do not meet or exceed the Smart Snacks in School nutrition

 - 1. Rewards and Incentives: JYKDCS schools shall not use such foods or beverages as rewards for academic performance or good behavior. - 2.
 Classroom Parties and Celebrations: School celebrations that involve food during the school day will occur no more than one (1) time per class per month.
 Each celebration should include foods or beverages that meet established nutrition standards and applicable administrative procedures.